erikroed/devenv-notes/tools.md

 # Tools

-This part will evolve the playbook to install things like a web browser and a IDE, in this demo we will install IntelliJ.
+This part we will first quickly install some GUI applications like a browser and a IDE.
-We will also write tasks to install CLI tools like neovim, tmux and xpanes.
+Later on we will go deeper into CLI-tools and start creating a docker image for testing our ansible script, and verify our script in isolated environments (containers).

+So let's get started with the GUI applications.

 # Web browser